kodethon/Support/README.md

-# Kodethon Support
+## Description

-**Need help with Kodethon?**  Use this issue tracker to report issues, to report bugs, to request new features, or to send us any kind of message.
+Use this issue tracker to report issues, to report bugs, to request new features, or to send us any kind of message.

 <!--
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=IEWMzU1eYEI